Context Transformer with Stacked Pointer Networks for Conversational Question Answering over Knowledge Graphs: Experimental Setup

 \subsubsection{Models for Comparison}

 To compare the CARTON framework, we use the last three baselines that have been evaluated on the employed dataset.
 The authors of the CSQA dataset introduce the first baseline: HRED+KVmem \cite{saha2018complex} model.
 HRED+KVmem employs a seq2seq \cite{sutskever2014sequence} model extended with memory networks \cite{sukhbaatar2015end,li2017end}.
 The model uses HRED model \cite{serban2016building} to extract dialog representations and extends it with a Key-Value memory network \cite{miller2016key} for extracting information from KG.
 Next, D2A \cite{guo2018dialog} uses a semantic parsing approach based on a seq2seq model, extended with dialog memory manager to handle different linguistic problems in conversations such as ellipsis and coreference.
-Finally, MaSP \cite{shen-etal-2019-multi} is the current state-of-the-art model and is also a semantic parsing approach.
-It is a multi-task framework with entity detection, based on the transformer architecture.
+Finally, MaSP \cite{shen-etal-2019-multi} is the current SotA and is also a semantic parsing approach.
+It is important to note that number of parameters in CARTON is 10.7M, compared to MaSP(vanilla) with 15M.